Tuttotorna/OMNIA/docs/REPRODUCIBLE_RUNS.md

 3. run the generic analyzer on all frozen result files

+4. run the surface-ok-specific analyzer

-4. run the LLM-specific analyzer
+5. run the LLM-specific analyzer

-5. run the support-response-specific analyzer
+6. run the support-response-specific analyzer

-6. run the retrieval-augmented-answer-specific analyzer
+7. run the retrieval-augmented-answer-specific analyzer